 I have hired cars from various rental companies in Uganda and have had a scope of good and awful encounters.
 The main takeaway is that in the event that it looks too good (or too cheap) to be true, at that point it most likely is.
-Most car rental companies offers rental services at a very cheap price but you they will end up hitting your wallet for gas, insurance, mileage, and additional drivers and there is high chances that the vehicle they will give you is not in good condition the thing which will put your life in danger.
+Most car rental companies offer rental services at a very cheap price but they will end up hitting your wallet for gas, insurance, mileage, and additional drivers and there are high chances that the vehicle they will give you is not in good condition the thing which will put your life in danger.

 Read and understand the contract before you sign on it

 At the company counter, they always give you a piece of paper (Contract) that incorporates illustrated the car you hired.
 Regularly, particularly with city rentals, you’ll need to go outside and find your rental vehicle in parking, and there may not be anybody there to help you.
 Demand that somebody go with you or meet you in the parking to go over any imperfections that the vehicle has on the inside and outside.
 Mark all these defects, even the small ones, on the contract they gave you to sign at the counter, precisely marking the dents and scratches on the outline of the vehicle.
-This may sound excessive, however its will save you some money.
+This may sound excessive, however, it will save you some money.
 The representative from the car rental company should approve all the flaws you identify.
-Even if the company representative delivered the vehicle to you at the airport or at your residence place make sure you check it thorough before you sign on the contract.
+Even if the company representative delivered the vehicle to you at the airport or at your residence place make sure you check it through before you sign the contract.

 Hide all valuables from sight